petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/constructing-a-business-application/creating-objects.md

 ## Creating a UI for Objects

+Once the data model for the business application has been defined, the next step is to create a user interface so that the object can be deployed to a page to allow site users can create object entries.
+Possible methods for this include:

+* Using Liferay's Widget framework
+* Using the Form Container fragment

+### Creating a UI with Liferay's Widget Framework

 ![Once an object is published it can be deployed to any page exactly the same way as any Widget is.](./creating-objects/images/03.png)

-Once the data model for the business application has been defined, the next step is to create a user interface using Liferay's widget framework.
+One approach to create a user interface is to use Liferay's widget framework.
 This involves defining the widgets that will be used to display and manage the data in the application, as well as any custom user interface components that are needed for the implementation.

 **Adding the Widget to Pages**